History, Mission, Vision

 The School of Nursing moved from the College of Education to the College of Health and Human Services in 1980.
 It remained a separate school when the college reorganized in 2010 as the College of Health Sciences and Professions.

-In 2013, the school graduated the first class of its four-year traditional Bachelor of Science in nursing on the Athens Campus.
-The traditional BSN is now also offered on the OHIO regional campuses of Chillicothe, Southern and Zanesville.
+In 2013, the school graduated the first class of students from its four-year traditional Bachelor of Science in Nursing program on the Athens campus.
+The traditional BSN is currently offered on the Athens campus as well as the OHIO regional campuses of Chillicothe, Eastern, Southern, and Zanesville.

 A Master of Science in Nursing (MSN) has been offered from the Athens campus in both a hybrid option and an online option since 2004.